1200 West Adams Boulevard

 FOR AN INTRODUCTION TO ADAMS BOULEVARD, CLICK HERE

 • Commissioned in 1900 by Montana hotelier and miner Frank King Wilson on Lots 23, 24, and 25 of the Nies Tract.
-On October 11, 1900, the Los Angeles Herald reported that a building permit for a frame dwelling and barn had just been issued to Wilson; no architect was specified.
+On October 11, 1900, the Los Angeles Herald reported that a building permit for a frame dwelling and barn had just been issued to Wilson.
 The house is seen above in a southwesterly view from the corner of Adams Street and Magnolia Avenue, with the latter running at the bottom left of the frame

 • Frank and Gem Wilson had arrived in Los Angeles from Butte with her 18-year-old sister, Angel V. Miles, in 1899, stopping first at 913 South Union Avenue.
 Wilson maintained his business ties in Butte, where he was in partnership with his brother Hugh in the Butte Hotel.
 It appears that 1200 West Adams was intended primarily as a winter residence.
 The sisters entertained only occasionally, but when they did, it was in the form of elaborate hearts parties for as many as 68 ladies.
 When he was in town on a tour, their brother, William Miles, an actor, stayed at 1200